 The author manuscript must contain:

 - Between 5 and 8 keywords.

 - Good quality images and pictures so that the article won’t be delayed caused by this.

-The document is free of authors and co-authors identifying data.
-If you need help, you can click here to ensure an anonymous review.
+The document is free of authors and co-authors identifying data

 (I have carefully reviewed it does not appear any information that identifies the author and co-authors in data file).

 - A Word File must be received in an enclosed file.
 This document must include authors CV.
 The maximum length shall be 100 words for each author.

 - I am aware that if my manuscript pass the peer-review and it is accepted for publication, I have to credit 125USD to contribute to the publication costs (management peer-review, original review, layout, proofreading, pagination, indexation, etc.).